 Lane level: MS2 location, direction, and lane number are specified

 Depending on the level on which you want to provide data, you should adjust the layout of the gates or zones in the associated analytic.
 E.g. if you provide only roadway-level data, create a zone that covers an area that all vehicles must pass.
 For directional-level data, create a gate for each leg of the intersection that covers all approach lanes.
 For lane-level data, make a gate for each approach lane separately.
-For each spatial operator/widget pair, you need to create a separate topic and assign it to the widget.
+For each spatial operator/widget pair, you need to create a separate topic and assign the widget to it.

 Analytics let you specify their WGS 84 coordinates in Analytics settings.
 In Topic settings, you may then choose to include these coordinates in data exports to the MS2 server.
 If you georegister the analytic, you can also include vehicles' average speed in the exports.
 Alternatively, you can pair a topic with an Events widget that is attached to a Movement operator and set the length of this operator.
 This lets you send Section speed of passing vehicles.